 This document is called an official statement because it is the only document the State has authorized for providing information about the Bonds.
-This document is not an offer or solicitation of an offer for the sale of the Bonds, and no unlawful offer, solicitation, or sale may occur through the use of this document or otherwise.
-This document is not a contract, and it provides no investment advice.
+This document is not an offer or solicitation for the Bonds, and no unlawful offer, solicitation, or sale may occur through the use of this document or otherwise.
 Prospective investors should consult their advisors and legal counsel with questions about this document, the Bonds, and anything else related to the offering.

 The purpose of this document is to provide prospective investors with information that may be important in making an investment decision.
 It may not be used for any other purpose without the State's permission.
 The State is the author of this document and is responsible for its accuracy and completeness.
-The Underwriters are not the authors of this document.
-In accordance with their responsibilities under federal securities laws, the Underwriters are required to review the information in this document and must have a reasonable basis for their belief in the accuracy and completeness of its key representations, but the Underwriters do not guarantee the accuracy or completeness of such information.
+The Underwriter is not the authors of this document.
+In accordance with its responsibilities under federal securities laws, the Underwriter is required to review the information in this document and must have a reasonable basis for its belief in the accuracy and completeness of its key representations.